syntruth/Dice-Bag/readme.md

 ### Dice String Limitations

-Within the dice library itself, simple (xDx) strings are limited to 3 digits for all parts of the string.
-This is to prevent honkin' huge numbers that *some* users abuse to lag out the dice rolling process.
+Within the dice library itself, simple (xDx) strings are limited to 4 digits for all parts of the string.
+This is to prevent heckin' chonker numbers that *some* users abuse to lag out the dice rolling process.

 ## Using the Dice Library